-- leave a free space of at least one metre at the front of the equipment to ensure both the circulation of the air and installation and maintenance operations; - With natural convection the thermal load is dissipated to the outside through the walls; thus a cabinet placed against a wall or in a hollow dissipates less heat than one located in a free environment.
+- Leave a free space of at least 20 cm. must be left between the back of the UPS and the wall so as not to block the flow of air from the fans, and at least 40 cm. for maintenance operations on the fans. - leave a free space of at least one metre at the front of the equipment to ensure both the circulation of the air and installation and maintenance operations; - With natural convection the thermal load is dissipated to the outside through the walls; thus a cabinet placed against a wall or in a hollow dissipates less heat than one located in a free environment.
 The following rule must be observed: